YiyanXu/DiFashion/README.md

     ```

 ### Training
 Please configure correct paths of all data in `train.py` and set appropriate gpu id in `config.yaml`.
-When running this code for the first time, ensure that you set the argument '--data_processed' to False in `train.py`, which will initiate the processing of the data into a suitable format.
 ```
 cd ./DiFashion
 sh run_eta0.1.sh